-A Zapotec Natural History is an extraordinary book and accompanying CD that describes the people of a small town in Mexico and their remarkable knowledge of the natural world in which they
+A Zapotec Natural History is an extraordinary book that describes the people of a small town in Mexico and their remarkable knowledge of the natural world in which they live.

 —Indigenous Peoples Issues and Resources

-community, the subsistence farming practices of its residents, the nomenclature and classification of the local biological taxonomy, the use of plants for treating illnesses, and
+community, the subsistence farming practices of its residents, the nomenclature and classification of the local biological taxonomy, the use of plants for treating illnesses, and the ritual and

 decorative roles of flowers.
 Part 2 is available online and includes detailed inventories of all plant, animal, and fungal categories